adamabulkheir/readmegen/README.md

 N/A

 # Usage
-Open project in VS Code ->Right click "index.js" -> Select "Open in Integrated Terminal" -> input "node index.js" -> Answer prompts to generate README.md
+Run "node index.js" in the integrated terminal of the index file.
+Answer the prompts to generate a logo.svg file in the examples directory.

 # License
 MIT

 # Credits
-Starter code provided by UCF-VIRT Bootcamp, I was assisted in completing this project by my peers and student support appointed tutor Trinh Nyguen.
+Assisted by my peers.